Fat Grafting Pensacola

 In pure liposuction cases, where the fat is discarded (not transferred/grafted), the only goal is to remove the patient’s unwanted fat and leave behind a nice contour.
 Careful harvest of the fat cells for future survival in a new location is not important in pure liposuction cases because the removed fat is discarded.

 In fat grafting cases, attention is paid to carefully removing the fat so that it will remain viable for transfer (grafting) into a new location.
 This means using special cannulas, suction devices and processing techniques to get the fat ready for injection into a new location.
 The face, hands and buttocks all require different harvesting, processing and injection techniques.

 The pros of fat grafting are that the technique uses the patient’s own tissue (autologous) and the results are permanent, meaning the fat cells that survive the transfer will persist as long as the host tissue remains alive.
 Another pro is that fat is much less expensive than a biologic filler (such as Juvederm).
 The biggest con of fat grafting include the inability to precisely predict how much fat will survive the transfer and live in the new location.
 However, because of their experience and meticulous care when harvesting and transferring fat, Drs.
-Leveque and Butler are able to give patients beautiful and long-lasting results.
+Leveque, Butler and Patterson are able to give patients beautiful and long-lasting results.

 Office/Clinic, Surgery Center or Hospital

 Local anesthesia in the office/clinic; or general anesthesia at a surgery center or hospital.